szuananwar/ai-assisted-reproducibility-bssw/feedback/tutorial-beta-testing.md

 | --- | --- | --- | --- | --- | --- |
 | TBD | TBD | TBD | TBD | No | TBD |

-## Acceptance Criteria for Milestone 2 Beta Testing
+## Acceptance Criteria for Beta Testing

 The initial beta-testing requirement can be considered evidenced when: